moadh/Slack-GitKata/README.md

 Notice that in the SourceTree graph, the develop branch, master and weather-api still share the same HEAD.

-2.1 Getting the Location
+2.1 Getting the Location from a Slack message
-* Implement _setLocation Method
+* Implement _setLocation Method : if "paris" => Paris, France and the same for florida, tunis and madrid
 * Commit locally

-Notice the graph in SourceTree the develop branch, master and weather-api still share the same HEAD
+* Git status
+Shit!!
 We created a branch from master that's not good, we should instead branch from dev

 * Reset the last commit (Mixed)
 * Stash the modification
 * Checkout develop